-To take advantage of the scheme please ensure you satisfy the Criteria below.
-If so, print off a copy of the application form and post it with your cheque for £163.00, (or £119.00 if between 1st January and 30th June 2018), made payable to RAP Ltd, to the address shown.
-If you wish to pay by Bank Transfer then email us your request.
+To take advantage of the scheme please ensure you satisfy the criteria below and have read through and accept the detail contained in our Terms and Conditions.
+If so, print off a copy of the application form and post it with your cheque for £175.00, (or £120.00 if between 1st January and 30th June 2021), made payable to RAP Ltd, to the address shown.
+If insurance cover is urgent we will accept emailed scanned applications with a request to pay by bank transfer.
+Please use the Contact Us form to obtain our email address.
 There is much more information on the other pages of this website that you are advised to read.
-It is particularly important to read the detail contained in Terms and Conditions.

-Before completing the application form all Owners are advised that any woods containing hazards such as permanent ponds, lakes, streams and rivers; seasonal ponds and streams, mineshafts, quarries, saw-mills, etc. may not be accepted.
-Each hazard will be considered on its merits and owners should consult the Broker, Clark Thomson, Woodland Section, on 01382 735122 in advance of applying for cover.
-Once clearance has been received from Clark Thomson, the application form should be annotated accordingly under Section 12.
+Before completing the application form all owners are advised that any woods containing hazards such as permanent ponds, lakes, streams and rivers; seasonal ponds and streams, mineshafts, quarries, saw-mills, etc. may not be accepted.
+Each hazard will be considered on its merits and owners should consult our broking team at Marsh Commercial on 01382 735111 in advance of applying for cover.
+Once clearance has been received from them the application form should be noted accordingly under Section 12.